Mindfulness Series Introduction

 Here is a Mindfulness Meditation Practice Log you can download to motivate you to practice daily and record any questions/challenges/insights that arise.
 Of course, you also can use a notebook, or whatever works for you.

-Also, here is an informative How to Meditate-FAQ guide from my mentor, Tara Brach.
+Also, here is an informative How to Meditate-FAQ guide from one of my mentors, Tara Brach.

 And a few video shorts: